ciaranodonnell/ciaranodonnell.github.io/_posts/2020-10-11-intro-to-event-sourcing.markdown

 ## OK, so what is Event Sourcing?

 CQRS is NOT usually implemented with Event Sourcing.
-However ES is always implemented with CQRS.
+However, ES is always implemented with CQRS.

 Event sourcing is a different pattern to CQRS, that achieves different objectives.
-In Event Sourcing the actual 'system of record' for the data of a system is a log of 'Events' that occured in the system which mutated state.
+In Event Sourcing the actual 'system of record' for the data of a system is a log of 'Events' that occurred in the system which mutated state.
 So in relation to CQRS, the database of an Event Sourced system is a store of all the successful commands that were applied, stored in the order they were applied.

 This is different to other systems, where the database is primarily made up of the result of the commands executed in order.
 In the blog system examples, a non-event sourced system has a table of Articles in the database and each update command changes the row it acts on.
 In an Event Sourced system, there table would be ArticleEvents and would have a row for each Create, Update, and Delete command that was received.